Have a Zoning question?

 Harrison Township does require a permit for these types of structures.
 Application can be obtained at

 www.harrisontownship.org or at the Township Government Center.
 Residential permits cost $50.00.
-Any structure over 200 square feet In area will also require a permit from the Montgomery County Building Department.
+Any structure 200 square feet or larger in area will also require a permit from the Montgomery County Building Department.
 Accessory Structure Application.

 Does Harrison Township have ordinances concerning Insects, vermin, animal waste. or the interior of a building?